NLnetLabs/rpki-doc/source/krill/architecture.rst

         the time that the command was executed.
 And when `multiple users
         <https://github.com/NLnetLabs/krill/issues/294>`_ will be supported,
         this will also include *who* made a change.
-      * Finally the version information file for the aggregate is updated to indicate its current version, and command sequence counter.
+      * Finally, the version information file for the aggregate is updated to indicate its current version, and command sequence counter.

 ..
-Warning:: Krill will crash, **by design**, if there is any failure in saving
+Note:: Krill will crash, **by design**, if there is any failure in saving
           any of the above files to disk.
 If Krill cannot persist its state it should not try to carry on.
 It could lead to disjoints between in-memory and on-disk state that are impossible to fix.
 Therefore, crashing and forcing an operator to look at the system is the only sensible thing Krill can now do.
 Fortunately, this should not happen unless there is a serious system failure.

 Loading State at Startup
 ------------------------

 Krill will rebuild its internal state whenever it starts.
-If it finds that there are surplus events or commands compared to the latest information state for any of the aggregates, then it will assume that they are present because, either Krill stopped in the middle of writing a transaction of changes to disk, or your backup was taken in the middle of a transaction.
+If it finds that there are surplus events or commands compared to the latest information state for any of the aggregates it will assume that they are present because, either Krill stopped in the middle of writing a transaction of changes to disk, or your backup was taken in the middle of a transaction.
 Such surplus files are backed up to a subdirectory called ``surplus`` under the relevant data directory, i.e.
 ``data_dir/pubd/0/surplus`` if you are using the Krill Publication Server and